UL-CORP/UL/README.md

 </div>

-## Key Features of V
+## Key Features of U

 - Simplicity: the language can be learned in less than an hour
 - Fast compilation: ≈80k loc/s with a Clang backend, ≈1 million loc/s with x64 and tcc backends *(Intel i5-7500, SSD, no optimization)*
 - Easy to develop: V compiles itself in less than a second
 - Performance: as fast as C (V's main backend compiles to human readable C)
 - Safety: no null, no globals, no undefined behavior, immutability by default
-- C to V translation
+- C to U translation
 - Hot code reloading
 - [Cross-platform UI library](https://github.com/vlang/ui)
 - Built-in graphics library